 (LTI / Total # Hours) x 200,000

-For simplicity’s sake, let’s say you ended the year with two lost time injuries out of 150,000 man hours worked.
-The LTI metric result would be 2.67.
+For simplicity’s sake, let’s say you ended the year with two lost time injuries.
+If the organization calculated 150,000 hours worked, the resulting metric would reflect 2.67 lost time injuries per 100 workers.

-The gravity or severity of the injury is not calculated in this metric.
-Rather, it’s only concerned with the number of injuries, not the amount of time lost due to each injury or other contributing details.
+The gravity or severity of the injury is not calculated in this metric (this is called the Injury Severity Rate).
+Rather, it’s only concerned with the number of lost time injuries, not the actual amount of time lost due to each injury or other contributing details.
 Many companies see a strong correlation between their LTIR and their Experience Modification Rate (EMR), which is used by insurance companies to measure both past cost of injuries and future risk.
 The lower the EMR of your business, the lower your worker compensation insurance premiums will be.
-LTIR helps you see potential changes in EMR before the insurance company makes adjustments.

 It’s easy to get caught up in safety metrics and data, but don’t let your metrics make you lose sight on what’s most important.
 Preventing injuries is the main goal, regardless of how good your Lost Time Injury numbers look.